On semigroup algebras with rational exponents: Background

-Withing the scope of our exposition, each monoid is tacitly assumed to be commutative and cancellative.
-Unless we specify otherwise, monoids are written additively.
-For a monoid $M$, we let $U(M)$ denote the set of units (i.e., invertible elements) of $M$.
-When $U(M) = \{0\}$, we say that $M$ is \emph{reduced}.
-Also, we set $M^\bullet := M \setminus \{0\}$.
-The difference group of $M$ is denoted by $\gp(M)$, i.e.,
+Within the scope of our exposition, each monoid is tacitly assumed to be cancellative and commutative.
+Unless we specify otherwise, monoids here are written additively.
+Let~$M$ be a monoid.
+We set $M^\bullet := M \setminus \{0\}$, and we let $\uu(M)$ denote the set of units (i.e., invertible elements) of $M$.
+If $\uu(M) = \{0\}$, then $M$ is called \emph{reduced}.
+The quotient monoid $M/\uu(M)$, denoted by~$M_{\text{red}}$, is clearly reduced.
+If $x,y \in M$, then $y$ \emph{divides} $x$ \emph{in} $M$, in symbols, $y \mid_M x$, if there exists $z \in M$ such that $x = y + z$.